 Phase Two will extend FM 1938 from Randol Mill Road to FM 1709.
 The $20.6 million project will reconstruct the existing road from one lane in each direction to a four-lane divided roadway with a raised curb medians.

 TxDOT and its partners have identified construction methods that will limit the impact to traffic.
 During construction, one lane will remain open in each direction.
 Occasional lane closures will be necessary.

-Expected completion of the 1.6-mile project is estimated for 2018.
+Expected completion of the 1.6-mile project is estimated for fall 2019.

 TxDOT North Tarrant County Area Engineer